paradigma-cl/unbreakableID/README.md

 mail2         IN  A     192.0.2.4             ; IPv4 address for mail2.example.com
 mail3         IN  A     192.0.2.5             ; IPv4 address for mail3.example.com
 ```
-The Internet Corporation for Assigned Names and Numbers (ICANN) [11] requires the registry operators to provide bulk access to the zone files of the Generic Top Level Domain (gTLD) at least on a daily basis.
+The Internet Corporation for Assigned Names and Numbers (ICANN) [14] requires the registry operators to provide bulk access to the zone files of the Generic Top Level Domain (gTLD) at least on a daily basis.
 For gTLDs, a zone file contains information about domain names that are active in that gTLD.
 In general, Internet users may be able to access and download zone file data at no cost for certain purposes.
-[12]
+[15]

+#### 1.3.2 Performance Issues to be Considered in DNS
+The response time of a DNS (Domain Name System) query is quite relevant for several reasons:

+User Experience: A faster DNS response time means quicker resolution of domain names to IP addresses, leading to faster website loading times.
+This can significantly enhance user experience, particularly for users on slow connections or accessing content-rich websites.

+Website Performance: Websites with faster DNS response times often have better overall performance.
+Slow DNS queries can lead to delays in loading web pages, affecting user satisfaction and engagement.

+SEO Ranking: Search engines like Google consider page load times as one of the factors in their ranking algorithms.
+Faster DNS resolution can contribute to better page load times and potentially improve a website's SEO ranking.

+Network Efficiency: Efficient DNS queries reduce the amount of time and resources required for network communications, making the overall network more efficient.

+Reliability: Faster DNS responses can indicate a more reliable DNS infrastructure, reducing the likelihood of timeouts or failures during the domain resolution process.

+Security: Faster DNS responses can also help in mitigating certain types of cyber-attacks, such as DNS amplification attacks, by reducing the time an attacker has to exploit DNS queries.

+Overall, the response time of a DNS query is an important aspect of web performance, user experience, and network efficiency.

+#### 1.3.3 Recommendations and Best Practices to Ensure Effective DNS Routing
+There are several recommendations and best practices to ensure effective DNS routing and zone file management:

+#### DNS Routing Policies
+Weighted Round Robin (WRR): Distribute traffic among multiple servers based on assigned weights.[16]

+Geolocation Routing: Direct traffic based on the geographic location of the user.[16]

+Failover Routing: Set up backup servers to take over in case the primary server fails.[16]

+Health Checks: Regularly monitor the health of your servers and automatically reroute traffic if a server fails.[16]

+#### DNS Zone File Management
+Regular Updates: Keep DNS records up to date to ensure accurate domain resolution.[17]

+Redundancy: Use secondary (slave) DNS zones to provide redundancy and improve reliability.[17]

+Security: Secure zone transfers to prevent unauthorized access and implement DNSSEC to protect against DNS spoofing.[17]

+Monitoring: Regularly monitor DNS zone health to detect and resolve issues promptly.[17]

+TTL Management: Set appropriate Time to Live (TTL) values to control how long DNS records are cached.[18]

+Access Control: Limit access to DNS zone management to authorized personnel only.[17]

+Backup: Regularly back up DNS zone files and store them securely.[18]

 ### 2. The Use of Cryptographic Keys to Represent Names
 Several attempts to use cryptographic names have been tested, from the keys they reference.
 These names are difficult for most users to remember since they do not carry semantic information relating to their use in the system.